Google Looker Studio: building automated SEO dashboards for Wix

 Manually checking Google Search Console and GA4 every week is inefficient and makes it easy to miss important trends.
-Google Looker Studio lets you build automated, visually rich dashboards that pull live data from Search Console, GA4, and other sources into a single view.
-This lesson walks you through building a complete SEO dashboard tailored to your Wix site that updates automatically and can be emailed to stakeholders on a schedule, covering everything from data source connections to advanced calculated fields and conditional formatting.
+Google Looker Studio (formerly Data Studio) lets you build automated, visually rich dashboards that pull live data from Search Console, GA4, and other sources into a single view.
+This lesson walks you through building a complete SEO dashboard tailored to your Wix site that updates automatically and can be emailed to stakeholders on a schedule.

 Getting Started with Looker Studio